 Most vehicles do not need to restrict flow because they do not reach or sustain high RPM.
 Additionally, thin aluminum radiators already restrict by design e.g. fewer rows of thinner tubes.
 Restrict it further and you may as well hose clamp the lower radiator hose and we know how that works out.
 When you face Grandpa on the track you may want your washers, otherwise, keep them in the toolkit.Simply put, you have a far better chance of keeping your cool with greater flow rate through your heat exchanger and exiting the system than holding it in your heat exchanger while generating heat in your engine block.

 2. Low Flow Luddites or..."the guy at the shop said"When we are chasing an overheating problem, its common to seek help and who better than the guy sitting at the counter in a parts house or the countless experts begging to be heard on internet forums.
-They are generally excellent credentialed sources but we sometimes meet a believer in low flow who really thinks that the heat exchange is determine by how long the fluid stays in the block and how long it stays in the radiator.
+They are generally excellent credentialed sources but we sometimes meet a low flow believer who thinks heat exchange is determined by how long the fluid stays in the block and how long it stays in the radiator.
 We fall back on simple logic.
 FlowKooler pumps achieve higher flow rates through a better impeller design.
-The high flow rates are seen far earlier on the rpm curve than OEM and self professed "performance" pumps which use OEM-like impellers.
+The high flow rates are seen far earlier on the rpm curve than OEM and self-professed "performance" pumps which use OEM-like impellers.
 The flow is more efficient builds block pressure sooner which helps in preventing cavitation.
 All good stuff which no one would refute.
 The low flow proponent' s argument of "too fast" begins to falls down when we discuss flow itself.
 If spun fast enough, even the most poorly designed stamped steel impellers will achieve the same hi flow flow rates.
-Granted they may cavitate, they may pump less efficiently and it will occur at higher rpms.
-Flow is flow no matter when it happened or what pump created it.
-Can it be logically argued that a hi flow pump flowed coolant too fast if an OEM pump will achieves the same flow rates.
+Granted they may cavitate, they may pump less efficiently and it will always occur at higher rpms.
+The point here is whether a discount design pump was spun at hi rpms or our well designed pump was spun under normal driving conditions; flow is flow.
+Can it be logically argued that a hi flow pump flowed coolant too fast if an OEM pump achieves the same flow rates.
+No, it cannot.

 3.Why am I seeing erratic temperature swings?If you experience erratic temperature most likely you have air trapped in your cooling system.
 Air rises to the top of the cooling system and gets trapped, potentially causing the cooling system to vapor lock.
 When the radiator is made the higher point in the system, the air will escape into the radiator and it will be vented out through the radiator cap and the overflow system.
 There are a couple of ways to resolve this and free the air.